objcio/articles/2014-03-07-ip-tcp-http.markdown

 #### Keep-Alive and Pipelining

 HTTP has two strategies to counter these problems.
 The simplest is called [HTTP persistent connection](https://en.wikipedia.org/wiki/HTTP_persistent_connection), sometimes also known as *keep-alive*.
 HTTP will simply reuse the same TCP connection once a single request-response pair is done.
-In case of HTTPS, the same TLS connection will be re-used:
+In the case of HTTPS, the same TLS connection will be reused:

     open connection
     client sends HTTP request 1 ->